khalid-hussain/shaheen/chap11.md

 of this side of the river.
 The water is cold and rough.
 If you can't trust your arms, we can make other arrangements.
 But time is scarce."

-Badr Bin Mughira said, "Don't worry.
+Badr bin Mughira said, "Don't worry.
 The Supreme Being that had stopped the hands of the executioner at my neck can certainly save me from these defiant waves."